Computational complexity of isometric tensor network states: isoTNS, quantum circuits, and channel circuits

 The isometry property can be generalized to define isometric tensor network states two dimensions~\cite{Zaletel2020}.
 We can think of an $N_x\times N_y$-dimensional isoTNS as being produced by $N_x+N_y$ ancillas.
 The ancillas fly through each other in the following way: $N_y$ are arranged as a vertical stack and fly left to right, and $N_x$ are arranged as a horizontal stack and fly bottom to top.
 Whenever their worldlines cross, we apply an isometry that acts on the two ancillas and generates a physical qudit.
 For $(N_x,N_y)=(4,2)$, the process and state can be illustrated as

 Here we have used the symbol $\overleftarrow{\prod}$ to denote that the isometries need to be applied in the order of the arrows, i.e., isometries earlier in the worldline are applied first and appear further right in the product.
 Note that in our convention the arrows point in the direction of time and opposite to those in Ref.~\cite{Zaletel2020}.
+IsoTNS possess an orthogonality centre, which is the site generated by the first isometry and correspondingly the origin of the flow in the virtual legs, as indicated by the arrows.
+In general, the orthogonality centre can lie anywhere in the lattice~\cite{Zaletel2020}, but here we only consider states where it is in the bottom left corner, as in \cref{eq:isoTNS}.

 As for MPS, expectation values can be computed by following the time evolution of the ancillas until the required row and column as in \cref{eq:channels}.
 The reduced state of the ancillas $\rho_\V$ after tracing the physical degree of freedom evolves under the channels [\emph{cf.} \cref{eq:channels}]